This is a sample 3-day London itinerary and is meant as a guide to help you plan out your stay to maximize the value of your time.

 Perhaps one of the most famous shops in the world, Harrod's is located at Knightsbridge in Kensington.

-Explore designer labels, household furnishings, the most impressive cosmetics department around as well as the sprawling food/market section which actually has reasonably priced goodies you may wish to treat yourself with!
+Explore designer labels, household furnishings, the most impressive cosmetics department around as well as the sprawling food/market section (the best part of the shop, in our opinion!) which actually has reasonably priced goodies you may wish to treat yourself with!

 7:00 pm - Chinatown